Journey 2: The Mysterious Island: Production

 After the commercial success of the first film, New Line Cinema and Walden Media purchased Richard Outten's spec script, Mysterious Travels, in March 2009 to serve as the basis for the film.
 In the story, the characters embark on a journey to a mysterious uncharted island thought to have inspired the writing of three literary classics: Robert Louis Stevenson's Treasure Island, Jonathan Swift's Gulliver's Travels, and Jules Verne's Mysterious Island.
 Brian Gunn and Mark Gunn were chosen to revise Outten's script.
-Warner Bros. and New Line Cinema announced that Journey 2: The Mysterious Island would be released on February 10, 2012.
+Warner Bros.
+Pictures and New Line announced that Journey 2: The Mysterious Island would be released on February 10, 2012.

 Casting

-Josh Hutcherson was the only actor to reprise his role.
-Due to scheduling issues, Brendan Fraser and Anita Briem did not return.
-Kristin Davis replaced Jane Wheeler as Sean's mother Liz.
-Dwayne Johnson played Sean's stepfather, who is forced to accompany Sean on the trip to find his missing grandfather Alexander (played by Michael Caine) on a mythical and monstrous island.
+Josh Hutcherson, who plays Sean, is the only actor to reprise his role from Journey to the Center of the Earth.
+The only other returning character is Sean's mother Liz, with Kristin Davis replacing Jane Wheeler in the role.
+Dwayne Johnson played Sean's stepfather, who is accompanies Sean on the trip to find his missing grandfather Alexander, played by Michael Caine, on a mythical and monstrous island.
 Vanessa Hudgens was cast as Hutcherson's love interest, Kailani.

-Short film

-The theatrical release of the film was preceded by a Looney Tunes short film titled Daffy's Rhapsody, featuring Daffy Duck and Elmer Fudd in the first CG or 3-D depiction of these specific Looney Tunes characters.
-The short film's director, Matthew O'Callaghan, noted that "Daffy Rhapsody was originally recorded in the early 1950s as part of a kids' album".
-Unlike the earlier CG Looney Tunes shorts that appeared before Happy Feet Two and Yogi Bear, this short did not appear on the home video release of the film it accompanied.